 Her EchoTempo (for Soprano, Percussion & Orchestra) was commissioned and premiered by Maestro Kurt Masur and the New York Philharmonic (with Botti and Christopher Lamb as soloists).
 The European premiere of EchoTempo (with the same soloists under Maestro Gunther Herbig) occurred soon after in the "Music im 21.
 Jahrhudert" Festival in Saarbrücken, Germany.
 Other performances of this work include Ms. Botti as soloist with Maestro H.K.
 Gruber and the NPS Radio Orchestra in Utrecht, Holland, with percussionist Peter Prommel.
 A commission from the Orpheus Chamber Orchestra for solo violin and chamber orchestra, Within Darkness, was premiered at Carnegie Hall and The Kennedy Center, with Martha Caplin as violin soloist.

 In addition to performing her own vocal works, Botti specializes in the performance of contemporary music by composers of diverse styles, including Gubaidulina, Crumb, Kurtág, Cage, Chihara, Pintscher, Matheson, and Partch, among others.
 She was featured as a composer and singer on the Los Angeles Philharmonic's Green Umbrella Series in a concert honoring Steven Stucky's 20th anniversary as the LA Phil's Composer in Residence.
 Composer/conductor Tan Dun created several major works highlighting her vocal and theatrical talents, including his Orchestral Theatre III: Red Forecast for soprano and orchestra, which she premiered with the BBC Scottish Symphony and performed at Carnegie Hall with the American Composers Orchestra.
 Tan Dun also wrote the role of "Water" for her in his internationally renowned opera, Marco Polo (Sony Classical), which she premiered at the Münchener Biennale, and subsequently performed in Europe and Asia, and at the New York City Opera.
-She can also be heard as vocal soloist in Tan Dun's soundtrack for The Banquet.
+She can also be heard as a vocal soloist in Tan Dun's soundtrack for The Banquet.

 A native of Cleveland, Ohio, Botti's early training included studies in music, art, and theater.
 She received her Bachelor of Music from the Berklee School of Music and her Masters in Music Composition from the Manhattan School of Music.
 Her vocal teachers included Hilda Harris, Drew Minter, Myron McPherson, and Nancy Armstrong.
 Botti was an Associate Professor of Composition at the University of Michigan, Ann Arbor from 2000-2006.
 She is currently a member of the Composition faculty at the Manhattan School of Music in NYC (since 2006) and is an Adjunct Associate Professor at Vassar College.